-Often considered the Holy Grail of "real people" records, Kenneth Higney's "Attic Demonstration" was never actually intended to be an official release.
+Often considered the Holy Grail of "real people" records, Kenneth Higney's Attic Demonstration was never actually intended to be an official release.
 It was recorded in New York City by Higney and his accompanist Gordon Gaines (R.I.P.) as a vehicle with which to sell Higney's songs to other artists and was only pressed to vinyl in 1976 when he grew tired of duplicating cassette tapes.
-Apparently the Jandekian dissonance of the "A. Demo." sound was an unintended by-product of the one take demo sessions.
-Be that as it may, "Attic Demonstration" is a strange sonic world all of it's own.
+Apparently the Jandekian dissonance of the A. Demo. sound was an unintended by-product of the one take demo sessions.
+Be that as it may, Attic Demonstration is a strange sonic world all of it's own.
 Acoustic guitar ballads of nearly atonal desolation mix readily with rock 'n' roll numbers featuring hiccuping drums and alien sounding electric guitar.
 All this from a New Jersey truck driver!
 Official reissue on high quality vinyl remastered from the original tapes with liner notes by Kenneth Higney.
+The reissue was Volcanic Tongue's January 2012 Tip of the Tongue.
 Second and final pressing of 400 copies available now (identical to first pressing of 500, which is sold out).
 If you order the LP you'll get a free copy of the reissue of Higney's 1980 single Funky Kinky.
 You can also order the 7" separately.
 Listen.